SamSherrill/games-comparison/README.md

 - Make username in the gamesTable a URL to the user's profile, instead of just plain text
 - Image of profile picture displayed next to the user's name

+- in other-controller, in the app.post /sharedGames we use sharedGamesArray to build the array, but we then simply send back sharedGames in the res.json.
+Maybe simplify the naming conventions there.

+- Could CSS from GamesTable.scss be taken into base.scss file?

 - keyCode is deprecated
 #### Bigger Issues to Tackle int the Refactor:

 - Deal with async issues with removing privateUsers from foundUsers

 - Maybe do some async refactoring for performance gains

 - Almost certainly an async issue: Sometimes a user's vanityUrl is not displayed on the header of the games table alongside the other users' vanityUrls.
 We believe this is a timing out of userString being built somewhere along the line.

+- Consider if we can refactor how we phrase "foundUser" in MainPage.jsx and similar phrasing throughout the app to have more consistent terms, and be more readable / identifiable

 - Got this error right as we were wrapping up last session.
 I was manually testing invalid Vanity URLs & private users.
 We had just made changes regarding how we display warnings about those:
 TypeError: Cannot read property 'steamId' of null